-Freelancing services are not considered as an employment relationship to which the Labour Code applies.
+Freelancing services are not considered as an employment relationship to which the Labor Code applies.
 Hence freelancers are not entitled to any statutory benefits as provided to other employees.

 In recent years, Vietnam has become one of the most popular IT outsourcing destinations.
 According to the Global Skills Index 2020 report, Vietnam's technology skills rank second in the region and 22nd globally.

-The Vietnam government is planning to collaborate with businesses to set up training programmes for new technologies and make Vietnam a reservoir of tech talent.
+The Vietnam government is planning to collaborate with businesses to set up training programs for new technologies and make Vietnam a reservoir of tech talent.